Bloons Tower Defense: Bloons Monkey City

-Bloons Monkey City was released on November 25, 2013.
 Like Bloons TD Battles, the core gameplay is similar to that of BTD5, however, the player has to maintain a city, expanding the city by capturing bloon-infested areas called tiles.
 One important goal of the game is levelling up the city.
 Players earn XP for the city by capturing tiles, completing missions or building towers.
 Earning higher levels with XP grants access to certain unique game features, like Monkey vs. Monkey, Monkey Knowledge, etc.

-Monkey vs. Monkey, allows players to fight each other; raids can be launched using the resource "Bloontonium".
+Monkey vs. Monkey allows players to fight each other; raids can be launched using the resource "Bloontonium".
 This can be acquired by capturing certain tiles or with Bloontonium generators.
 If the opponent fails to defend against the raid in the set time period, the attacker gains city cash, another resource in the game used to build towers, bloonstones, the 'premium currency' of the game, and city honor, which has no primary purpose in the game other than achievements.

 One primary difference between this game and the others in the Bloons series is the addition of buildings.
 Buildings in Bloons Monkey City are required in order to use and upgrade towers.
 Some buildings serve as prerequisites to other buildings, while others are prerequisites to using certain bloons in raids.
 The number of towers the player can use in a game is determined by how many of the corresponding type of building the player possesses.
 Some buildings unlock new monkeys, while upgrade buildings unlock upgrades to be researched for these monkeys.
 There are also special starred tiles that are required to capture in order to unlock the Monkey Engineer, the Bloonchipper, the Heli-Pilot, and the Monkey Sub.
 They also unlock permanent boosts (Special Items) to attack speed or pierce for specific towers or how long their effect lasts like the Glue Gunner.
 Special buildings are required to unlock the tier four upgrades, camo bloon defense, and MOAB-class bloon popping power (the Sun God and Robo Monkey also require buildings).
 This game contains 3,000 tiles in each city (9 of which are already captured, leaving 2991 tiles for the player to capture), and a new MOAB-class bloon, the DDT (or Dark Dirigible Titan).

 In mid-2014, Ninja Kiwi released a new mode known as Contested Territory, a mini-game which offers bonus rewards, and pits players against each other, all of whom compete to survive the most rounds for the longest time on a trickier-than-normal track.
 This game was released on browsers, but a port to iOS and Android was released on December 3, 2014, and February 18, 2015, respectively.
 The Steam version was released on April 10, 2020.